 In the first quarter of 2023, Salesforce implemented significant layoffs, affecting approximately 10% of its workforce.
 This strategic move led to a return to profitability after experiencing a net loss in the previous quarter and substantial drops in share prices throughout 2022.

-Interestingly, by leveraging Aura Workforce Dynamics, it becomes evident that this hiring strategy could have been identified earlier than the public announcement.
+By leveraging Aura Workforce Dynamics, it becomes evident that this hiring strategy could have been identified earlier than the public announcement.
 The graph below illustrates that new job postings had already increased compared to historical averages even before the official announcement, potentially as early as late August.

 In fact, during the week of September 13th, job postings experienced a remarkable 53% increase compared to the previous six months.
 This notable surge in hiring strategy occurred before it became widely known among the general public.
 Such valuable insights could have empowered potential investors to adjust their investment strategies or prompted competitors to anticipate and respond to this shift proactively.